brucevandeweyer/tunachain/README.md

 ## How does it work?

-At startup of Arduino new fish asset is created.
-Arduino logs state of physical asset (temperature, if tilted or not) and logs this periodically to Sawtooth blockchain.
-Depending on this state, asset can be transfered using a web interface.
+At Arduino startup a new fish asset is created on Sawtooth blockchain.
+Arduino tracks state of physical asset (temperature, if tilted or not), sends this to Sawtooth transaction processors, who commit this to the chain.
+Depending on the state of the asset, its ownership can be transfered using a web interface.

 ## Content